 TGFV - Social Perspectives High School is a dynamic experiential course designed to immerse students in the core social skill development they need to navigate the world they will enter after high school.
 The experiential learning design applies interactive games and activities to let the students try on and apply the skills and strategies that are best learned through first hand application.

 Ten developmentally appropriate lessons feature topics of great interest to high school students, including managing complex social situations, understanding the characteristics and norms related to dating relationships including the indicators of unhealthy and unsafe relationships, and safe use and appreciation of social media.

 Students also explore these skills to help them face the challenges they can foresee and the obstacles they can't as they work to reaching their goals.

 Too Good gives students the knowledge, skills, and attitudes they need to make responsible decisions and resolve conflicts peacefully and build healthy relationships now and in the future.

-Too Good for Violence - Social Perspectives High School focuses on and mitigates the risk factors that can be positively affected in the classroom: favorable attitudes toward aggression and other problem behaviors and friends who engage in problem behavior.
+TGFV - Social Perspectives High School focuses on and mitigates the risk factors that can be positively affected in the classroom: favorable attitudes toward aggression and other problem behaviors and friends who engage in problem behavior.